|Module Title||INTEGRATED RURAL DEVELOPMENT|

 .8 Group activity

 One of the principal aims of this module is to develop and assess group activity.
 The module is structured around a group project where students are required to work in teams of 4 to 5 members.
-In order to successfully complete the project, each group will be required to identify and then assign tasks between group members, set milestones for completion of individual tasks and then pull individual tasks into one cohesive report.
+In order to successfully complete the project, each group will be require to identify and then assign tasks between group members, set milestones for completion of individual task and then pull individual tasks into one cohesive report.
 The contribution of individual students to group activity will be assessed using peer-assessment methods.

 The collation of reference material for the group project is very much an integral part of the module, and thus no specific reading list is provided.
 Pointers to key sources of information/literature, however, will be provided in the briefing papers for the group project.